ktrue/CU-HWS/README.md

 * Make setting entries in the easyweathersetup.php page and SAVE.
 The next time you run it, use the password you set in the step above.
 * Repeat running easyweathersetup.php until the main screen appears as you like it.

+# Diagnostics

+A new utility diags.php was added to the distribution.
+It is useful for checking the installation of the CU-HWS template and showing (safely) the current settings.php/settings1.php file contents for debugging.
+Note: the entries for
+$password, $db_user, $db_pass are replaced with '********' to avoid unwanted disclosure of private information.

+* run ***diags.php?show=info*** on your website to show the key info about the CU-HWS installation and required PHP function status
+* run ***diags.php?show=settings*** on your website to safely show the current settings.php and settings1.php contents

 # License

 Copyright (c) 2016-2018 by Brian Underdown (https://weather34.com)